sasimpson/sasimpson.github.io/resume_tech.md

 * Tools and Technologies: Git, GitLab, CI/CD, Kubernetes, Docker, Helm, Jira, Confluence, PostgreSQL
 * Cloud Computing: AWS, GCP, OpenStack, GitLab, GitHub

 ### Experience

+##### SWIVEL, San Antonio, TX
+**Software Engineering Manager**
+Oct 2024 - Present

+* Responsible for Business Experience business unit engineering.
+All client and financial institution payments processed through our systems.

 ##### H-E-B LP, San Antonio, TX (Remote)
 **Staff Software Engineer**
 Dec 2022 - Oct 2024

-* Developed a fullstack React, Typescript, Python, and Go-based 3D application that accelerated product decisions by 5 times.
+* Developed a fullstack React, Typescript, Python, and Go-based 3D application that accelerated product decisions by 5x.
 * Developed a full featured roadmap and created business-value focused epics in a short timeframe for turnaround.
 * Led and coached a development team in refinement of high level stories and epics into work items and tasks.
 * Coached team members on agile and scrum best practices, led and participated in team code reviews.